platformsh/platformsh-docs/src/administration/integrations/gluescripts.md

-# GlueScripts
+# GlueScript

-Gluescripts are powered by  a lightweight Javascript engine that allows you to run  a script on any activity within Platform.sh, this opens a whole world of new automation use-cases including, but not limited to calling external web services.
+Gluescript scripts are powered by a lightweight Javascript engine that allows you to run  a script on any activity within Platform.sh, this opens a whole world of new automation use-cases including, but not limited to calling external web services.

 This is not a full-blown Javascript runtime, and you can't use NPM or import libraries.
 Keep it short and sweet.